What is a Roth IRA and How Does it Work? Your Tax-Free Future

 1

-Contribute After-Tax Dollars
+You Contribute After-Tax Money

 2